Shakespeare Midterm Exam

 For more advice on writing a sterling essay and avoiding common pitfalls, see here: Essay Advice.

-The essay is due on exam day to accompany the other in-class components of the test — will ye, nill ye.
+The essay is due at the start of exam time to accompany the other “in-class” components of the test.
 You’ll be glad you did, for ’tis deeds must win the prize!

 Identify the character or thing referred to (underlined) in the following.